Islamic State says behind bombing at Italian consulate in Cairo

 Western countries are hoping ally Sisi can maintain relative stability in the Arab world's most populous country.

-Egypt is also worried about spillover from militants who have been thriving in the chaos of neighboring Libya, where Sisi has already ordered air strikes on Islamic State targets.
+Egypt is also worried about spillover from militants who have been thriving in the chaos of neighbouring Libya, where Sisi has already ordered air strikes on Islamic State targets.

 (Additional reporting by Ahmed Tolba, Mahmoud Mourad, Ahmed Aboulenein, Mostafa Hashem, Reuters Television, and Crispian Balmer in Rome; Editing by Hugh Lawson)